devuri/wp-env-app/README.md

 ```

 Now you're ready to start using the framework with your customized configurations and a fresh WordPress installation.

+> or

+1. Clone or download the repository to your local development environment.
+2. Install dependencies by running `composer install` in the project root directory.
+3. Rename the `.env.example` file to `.env` and customize it according to your environment settings.
+4. Set up your web server to point to the `public` directory as the document root.
+5. Run the WordPress installation process through your web browser.
+6. Start building your awesome WordPress project!

 ### Auto Login